 Holding your hand flat, you should easily be able to fit it inside the jacket under the lapels.

 The jacket’s second button from the bottom should lie just above your belly-button, never below.

 With your arms at your sides, the sleeves should cover the wrist bone.

-If a jacket doesn’t fit your shape properly, sometimes the bottoms will flare out, a product of the jacket being too slim in the waist, so your hips push out the fabric.
+If a blazer or suit jacket doesn’t fit your shape properly, sometimes the bottoms will flare out, a product of the jacket being too slim in the waist, so your hips push out the fabric.